 CSS Radial Gradient permalink

-In the most basic example we can use it like such:
+In the most basic example we can use it like this:

 background-image: radial-gradient(red, yellow);

-This will make a gradient from red (inside) to yellow (outside).
+This will make a gradient from red (inside) colors to a yellow (outside) color spectrum.

-Much like the Linear Gradient, we can also define multiple colors for the Radial Gradient.
+Much like the linear gradient, we can also define multiple colors for the radial gradient.
+Let's look at an example with 4 colors:

 background-image: radial-gradient(red, yellow, green, blue);

-We can also define certain positions for the colors:
+We can also define the gradient position for the colors:

 background-image: radial-gradient(red 10%, yellow 50%, green 90%);